- Be Safe App helps you make decisions in a crisis

 What is Screening?

 Screening is an important first step in the clinical services provided at ADSTV.
-The screening process helps to determine what kinds of concerns an individual may have around their use of substances, mental health, harmful gaming, gambling or internet use and physical safety risks.
-Screening also helps to explore what issues might be getting in the way of a person’s ability to get help for alcohol, drug, internet, gaming disorders or gambling concerns and what might help to remove those barriers.
+The screening process helps to determine what kinds of concerns an individual may have around their use of substances, mental health, problem gambling, other behavioural addiction concerns, and physical safety risks.
+Screening also helps to explore what issues might be getting in the way of a person’s ability to get help for alcohol, drug, internet, gambling concerns, or other behavioural addictions, and what might help to remove those barriers.

 Screening questions help to find out more about a person and their experiences.
 Some of the screening tools used are question and answer format.
 These can be filled in by a client themselves or completed orally with a clinician.
 A new client will read through the forms and screening tools for themselves to decide if they feel comfortable sharing their information.